-1. Requiring specific religious training, ordination, or credentials for a person to qualify as a minister would produce the same evils the Religion Clauses were meant to prevent.
+1. Requiring specific religious training, ordination, or "credentials" for a person to qualify as a minister would produce the same evils the Religion Clauses were meant to prevent.

 First, requiring some sort of minister-related "credential [or] training" will exclude faiths that do not use specific training or credentials to identify or prepare their ministers.
-It will thus create the evils identified in part I, including inequality among faiths and excessive government entanglement with, and second-guessing of, ecclesiastical determinations.
+It will thus create the evils identified in part I, including inequality among faiths and excessive government entanglement with, and secondguessing of, ecclesiastical determinations.

 a.
-Ministerial training requirements harken back to unconstitutional government "credentialing" of ministers.
+Ministerial training requirements harken back to unconstitutional government credentialing of ministers.

-The Ninth Circuit's objection that a teacher lacks "credentials, training, or ministerial background" recalls-with striking similarity-the colonial New England laws that disqualified ministers who lacked a college degree or "academy or college training."
-See supra pp. 9-13 (quoting, among others, Meyer, supra, at 51).
+The Ninth Circuit's objection that a teacher lacks "credentials, training, or ministerial background" recalls-with striking similarity-the colonial New England laws that disqualified ministers who lacked a college degree or "'academy or college training.'"
+See supra pp. 14-15 (quoting, among others, Meyer, supra, at 51).
 Like those laws, the Ninth Circuit's approach imposes the civil authority's assumption that certain training or other credentials are inherent in the concept of a minister.
-And like those laws, the Ninth Circuit's approach means that organizations whose ministers lack such credentials suffer a legal burden: in this case, loss of the ministerial exception, and consequently, exposure to the threat of employment-related litigation by their ministers.
+And like those laws, the Ninth Circuit's approach means that organizations whose ministers lack such credentials suffer a legal burden: here, loss of the ministerial exception and consequently exposure to the threat of employmentrelated litigation by their ministers.

 Legally enshrined credentialism in the founding era favored the authorities' conception of a "minister" and disadvantaged religions with conflicting views.
-The Ninth Circuit's approach adopts a similar limit as its primary justification for denying religious groups the protection of the ministerial exception.
+The court of appeals' approach adopts a similar limit as its primary justification for denying religious groups the protection of the ministerial exception.
 The Religion Clauses were meant to prevent just such government credentialism.